The homotopy type of the PL cobordism category. II: Fundamentals of spaces of PL manifolds

+See Theorem 2.15 in \cite{GL} for a proof of this result.
+We point out that, in \cite{GL}, we proved that $\Psi_d(U)$ is a quasi-PL space in the special case when $U$ is an open subset of $\mathbb{R}^N$.
+However, the proof given in \cite{GL} follows through without much difficulty if we assume instead that $U$ is contained in an arbitrary PL manifold $M$ without boundary.

-One reason why quasi-PL spaces are useful is that they allow one to solve homotopy theoretical questions geometrically.
+One reason why PL sets (and, in particular, quasi-PL spaces) are useful is that they allow one to solve homotopy-theoretical questions geometrically.
 To make this assertion more precise, we need to recall the following notion introduced in \cite{GL}.